Skip to content

 Background

 On the evening of October 22, 2018, Lauren McCluskey, a 21-year-old track athlete from Pullman, Washington, was found dead inside the back of a car in the parking lot outside her dormitory at the University of Utah.
-She had been shot seven times by her ex-boyfriend, 37-year-old Melvin Rowland.
+She had been fatally shot by her ex-boyfriend, 37-year-old Melvin Rowland.
 McCluskey had ended their brief relationship on October 9 after a friend informed her that Rowland had lied about his identity and was a registered sex offender with a 2004 conviction for enticing a minor.
 After the breakup, Rowland stalked, harassed, and extorted McCluskey.
 She and her friends contacted campus police more than 20 times over the 13 days between the breakup and her murder.
 At 9:56 PM MDT, a secure-in-place alert was sent campus-wide.
-Updates were issued approximately every 30 minutes, with the secure-in-place lifted at 11:46 PM.
+Updates were issued approximately every 30 minutes, with the secure-in-place lifted at 11:46 PM MDT.
 Rowland was later found dead of a self-inflicted gunshot wound inside a church near campus.
 University President Ruth Watkins subsequently admitted that the university failed to properly handle McCluskey's repeated pleas for help.
 The family settled with the university for $13.5 million in October 2020, and the McCluskey Center for Violence Prevention Research and Education was established.

 Analysis